Author Archives: Francis

 Reflection on the 2018 AMAP recommendation

-However, in the midst of pushing for Active Mobility, we had underestimated the stress and risks imposed on the pedestrians walking on the pavement.
+However, amidst the push for Active Mobility, we may unintentionally overlooked the stress and risks imposed on pedestrians navigating walkways.

-This has led to a significant increase in the number of reported accidents involving PMDs and bicycles on public paths.
-From 19 accidents in 2015 to 250 in 2018!
-A number of them have resulted in serious injuries. – REVIEW OF ACTIVE MOBILITY REGULATIONS FOR SAFER PATH SHARING (2018-08-24)
+This oversight has resulted in a notable surge in reported accidents involving PMDs and bicycles on public paths.
+The numbers escalated from 19 accidents in 2015 to a staggering 250 in 2018, with several incidents causing severe injuries. – REVIEW OF ACTIVE MOBILITY REGULATIONS FOR SAFER PATH SHARING (2018-08-24)

 Adapted from Chew On it The Stupidest Proposal.
 Ever.
 2016-03″

-Some riders take it as their entitled “right” to go at “legal speed limit” and demand the pedestrians to give way as they ring the bell.
-In case of an accident, these riders blame the pedestrian for unexpected movement, leaving them “no time to react”.
-However, they never admit the risk was created by themselves because they did not slow down when approaching the pedestrians.
+Certain riders perceive it as their privileged “right” to travel at the “legal speed limit” and insist that pedestrians yield as they ring their bells.
+In the event of an accident, these riders often attribute the blame to pedestrians for unforeseen movements, claiming they had “no time to react.”
+However, they rarely acknowledge that the risk was instigated by their failure to reduce speed when approaching pedestrians.

-I was disappointed regarding the recent AMAP recommendations for walkways, which only suggested to lower the speed limit, but didn’t take the opportunity to address the issue of the legal requirement for responsible riding on the walkway.
+My disappointment stems from the recent recommendations by AMAP for walkways.
+While proposing a reduction in the speed limit, the opportunity to address the legal requirement for responsible riding on walkways was missed.

 More thoughts on 2018 AMAP recommendations: